Impingement Syndrome Treatment in Nebraska

 Anatomy

-Age related changes in the shape and prominence of the skeleton of the shoulder, degeneration of the supraspinatus tendon (top portion of the rotator cuff) and changes in physical fitness are probably responsible for the majority of symptoms.
-Onset of pain follows from this spontaneous process.
+Age-related changes in the shape and prominence of the shoulder skeleton, along with degeneration of the supraspinatus tendon (the upper portion of the rotator cuff) and variations in physical fitness, likely contribute to the majority of symptoms experienced.
+The onset of pain typically arises from this natural progression.

-Lack of good muscle tone, muscle imbalance, or fatigue of the muscle may result in the shoulder shifting into such a position where the rotator cuff and the overlying subacromial bursa are impinged upon by the acromion and the CA ligament due to dynamic instability.
-True instability related impingement syndrome is a difficult diagnosis to make.
-It is a diagnosis of exclusion, meaning other sources of discomfort have been ruled out first.
-This is most often seen in throwing athletes with hyper-mobile joints.
+Poor muscle tone, muscle imbalances, or muscle fatigue may cause the shoulder to shift into a position where the rotator cuff and the overlying subacromial bursa become compressed by the acromion and the CA ligament due to dynamic instability.
+True instability-related impingement syndrome is a challenging diagnosis, classified as a diagnosis of exclusion, meaning other potential sources of discomfort must be ruled out first.
+This condition is most commonly observed in throwing athletes with hypermobile joints.

 Symptoms of Impingement